-- (i) The fair value of the 3,125,000 warrants (the "Investor Warrants") issued as part of the October 2015 private placement was calculated using the Black-Scholes model to be \$767.
-The following assumptions were used in calculating the fair value of Investor Warrants: risk-free interest rate of 0.81%, expected life of five years, estimated volatility of 54.38%, and dividend rate of 0%.
-Each of the Investor Warrants entitles the warrant holder to convert the warrant into one common share at an exercise price of \$1.20, and the warrants expire on October 22, 2020. - (ii) As part of the October 2015 private placement, the Company issued 225,000 agent's warrants (the "Agent's Warrants") to the underwriter of the private placement.
+(i) The fair value of the 3,125,000 warrants (the "Investor Warrants") issued as part of the October 2015 private placement was calculated using the Black-Scholes model to be \$767.
+The following assumptions were used in calculating the fair value of Investor Warrants: risk-free interest rate of 0.81%, expected

+(ii) As part of the October 2015 private placement, the Company issued 225,000 agent's warrants (the "Agent's Warrants") to the underwriter of the private placement.
 The fair value of Agent's Warrants was calculated using the Black-Scholes model to be \$79, and was included in the share issue costs.
 The following assumptions were used in calculating the fair value of the Agent's Warrants: risk-free interest rate of 0.52%, expected life of two years, estimated volatility of 54.11%, and dividend rate of 0%.
 Each of the Agent's Warrants entitles the warrant holder to convert the Agent's Warrant into one common share and one-half of an Investor Warrant at an exercise price of \$0.80.
-The Agent's Warrants expire on October 22, 2017. - d) Stock options
+The Agent's Warrants were exercised by the underwriter on October 17, 2017, subsequent to year end.

+d) Stock options